lalitkumawat1m/YoutubeViewCounter/README.md

 ## run node updater.js
 ### You will get your new access token every time you call node updater.js
 ## Fill in the YT Video ID and You are good to go!

+## node-corn
+### To automatically run the bot, you can setup a cron job that calls the script.

+YouTube API limits
+By defauly, YouTube gives you 10,000 "units" per day on the API.

+You can also calcualte your API costs here.

+So for our purposes, the two API calls are:

+videos.list.statistics = 3 units

+videos.update.snippet = 53 units

+For a total of 56 units per invocation.

+So, if I have a bucket of 10,000 per day, and it costs 56 units each time, I can run it ~178 times per day.

+With 1440 minutes in a day divided by 178, we can safely run the bot about every 8 miutes.
+We'll round up to 10 to be safe!